 Stay: Check-in at The Hoxton in Williamsburg, which opened in 2018 as the hotel chain's first North American venture.

-Do: Bring your tennis racquet and play McCarren Park's brand new courts, walk along the waterfront and admire your city from afar, or scour the neighborhood's many vintage shops.
+Do: Bring your tennis racquet and play at McCarren Park's tennis courts, walk along the waterfront and admire your city from afar, or scour the neighborhood's many vintage shops.

 Making the trek to FiDi can sometimes feel like you're going out of state, so take a weekend to explore the once-sleepy Financial District's booming area.

-Stay: Check-in at The Beekman, a stunning Old World hotel located in a historic building with a sweeping nine-story atrium recently revamped by Martin Brudnizki.
+Stay: Check-in at The Beekman, a stunning Old World hotel located in a historic building with a sweeping nine-story atrium that was revamped by Martin Brudnizki.

 Do: Finally take the time to visit the World Trade Memorial, and go up to One World Trade's observatory.
-Walk along Battery Park and stop at BlackTail for a cocktail, or visit the Dead Rabbit, NYC's first craft cocktail bar.
+Walk along Battery Park and stop at the Dead Rabbit, NYC's first craft cocktail bar.